 In my mind this is where most people will get the biggest payoff for the amount of effort involved.
 The average person consumes more than one gallon of soda per week.
 Reducing or eliminating soda from your diet is one of the easiest shifts to make.

-Most diet sodas are worse than regular sodas, as you can read in my recent review on aspartame.
+Most diet sodas are worse than regular sodas, as you can read in my review on aspartame.
 When people ask me what is safer to drink: diet or regular soda, I ask them what they would rather be hit in the head with — a baseball bat or a sledgehammer?
 It’s a tough call, but I think a case can be made for regular soda being the lesser of two evils…

 That said, regular soda with its high sugar content promotes yeast overgrowth, which in turn promotes allergies.
 In fact, many people with yeast-related allergies and food sensitivities tend to have sugar cravings, which is doubly problematic since it actually feeds the yeast that is already overgrown in their systems.